What is a sole trader?

 Otherwise, there are no legal requirements for having one.
 Of course, there are a huge number of benefits in doing so.

-Bookkeeping, tax assessments, filing returns, calculating an even spread of costs, keeping an eye on key changes in financial trends in your business and industry, these can all be time consuming to a business owner who does everything themselves.
+Bookkeeping, tax assessments, filing returns, calculating an even spread of costs, keeping an eye on key changes in financial trends in your industry, these can all be time consuming to a business owner who does everything themselves.

 We believe that when you hire a good accountant you are getting more for your money than merely what is on the printed page.
 You are buying time for yourself to focus on other priorities, peace of mind that all legal business obligations are met, as well as knowing there are professionals looking out for your company’s best financial interests.